Medic1111/MARIO-SMACK/README.md

 [SWITCH]

-- The switch function you see is what keeps track of mario position on the grid
+- The switch statement you see is what keeps track of mario position on the grid

 - If at any point his and Bowser's coordinates match, doesBowserWin() will call a game over #Determine Mario Col Position